RanaStoica/coffee-defense/README.md

-⚠️ **WARNING**: This project is in test phase for the $GRIND VIBECODE HACKATHON.
+⚠️ **WARNING**: This project MISSED THE $GRIND VIBECODE HACKATHON DEADLINE.
+Development continues at a slower pace.
 DO NOT use main-net wallets with this application.
 Only use test-net wallets specifically created for testing purposes.
 Actual implementationWeb3 features will start closer to the submission deadline for Hackathon.

 ---